zubinjha/College_XC_Virtual_Meet/README.md

 - The screenshots show redacted names and team labels for privacy.
 - Exported Excel files include individual results and team scores side by side.
+- On Windows, the text fields can occasionally be buggy.
+If this happens, try clicking outside the application and then back into it before typing.

 ---